 To exit the chat function simply press the X on the top right of the screen.

 LEDs and Screen Usage

-On the top front are three LED’s as well as one display and three buttons.
+On the top front are three LED’s as well as one display and two buttons.
 The Green LED indicates that the power is turned on.
 The Orange LED presently indicates that the WiFi signal is transmitting.
 The Red LED is lit during battery charging and will be extinguished when the battery if fully charged.
 Additionally the RED LED may blink to indicate a problem with the battery when the unit is charging or turned on, additionally, it may blink if the charging circuit is overheating.

 The OLED screen on power up will show the ConnectBox logo for a short period of time then turn off.
 Of the two buttons, ˄ up, ˅ down pressing the up button for 1 second will bring up the first status screen:

 This screen shows the number of connected people, the version number of firmware in the unit, the battery charge level (Note: on a battery less ConnectBox this area is blank) and the CPU temperature.
 NOTE : The CPU temperature should never exceed 70˚C.

 Pressing the up button again for 1 second with the first status screen on, will bring up the second status screen.

 This screen shows more detailed information on the battery.
 Including the current battery power level in %, the voltage output from the battery, the temperature inside the case and the amount of current being drawn out of the battery (as indicated by the directional arrow).
 Note that the battery is a 6000 mAh battery or a 3000 mAh battery depending on model.
 On a battery less unit the % area is blank and the mV area show the voltage input from the power module and current being drawn from the power module.